sunzenshen/sunzenshen.github.io/_posts/2015-05-9-cgotchas-intro.markdown

   Number, Operator, Expr, Lispy);
 {% endhighlight %}

-Making use of that interface involves a number of steps covered earlier.
+Making use of that interface involves a number of steps similar to those covered earlier.
 For now, I'll leave the adaptation to Go as an exercise for the reader, as well as provide an [example](https://github.com/sunzenshen/cgotchas/tree/grammar_definition) of such [work](https://github.com/sunzenshen/cgotchas/commit/d66b33eb65d774f1e5e532de90b9c64edb02ab91).